eclipse-californium/californium/README.md

 [coap://coap.me:5683/](coap://coap.me:5683/).
 More information can be found at [http://coap.me/](http://coap.me/).

+# Adapter Selection

+For some systems (particularly when multicasting), it may be necessary to specify/restrict californium to a particular network interface, or interfaces.
+This can be achieved by setting the `COAP_NETWORK_INTERFACES` JVM parameter to a suitable regex, for example:

+`java -DCOAP_NETWORK_INTERFACES='.*wpan0' -jar target/cf-helloworld-server-2.5.0-SNAPSHOT.jar MulticastTestServer`

 # Contact

 A bug, an idea, an issue?
 Join the [Mailing list](https://dev.eclipse.org/mailman/listinfo/cf-dev)